global667/ElephantChess/README.md

 # XiangQi
-Chinese chess GUI with UCI support
+Chinese chess GUI with randombot and in pre alpha stadium...